 1) Fushimi Inari

 Fushimi Inari sits atop a mountain, and is most popular for it’s various trails as well as the many torii (gates).
 In particular, it’s famous for its Senbon Torii, literally meaning “Thousand Gates.”
-It consists of two parallel trails that are lined with torri.
-As if 1,000 torii gates weren’t enough, it is said that there are over 10,000 torii gates spread across the shrine grounds (according to the Gaijin Pot blog)
+It consists of two parallel trails that are lined with torii.
+As if 1,000 torii gates weren’t enough, it is said that there are over 10,000 torii gates spread across the shrine grounds (according to the Gaijin Pot blog).

 As somebody who has always been incredibly fascinated by torii gates, it’s not surprising that Fushimi Inari is by far my favorite temple in all of Japan.

 I went during Golden Week (several holidays all fall within the same week so many companies and schools have off), which is one of the most popular travel times in Japan.
 For that reason, it was incredibly crowded when I went.
 You have no idea how long I had to wait to get the above picture without people in it.
 However, I’ve heard it’s not very crowded during other times of the year.
+You could also consider visiting at night when there are fewer people.

 It also should be noted that the climb to the top of the mountain is a long one.
 I wore a kimono on the day I visited Fushimi Inari, and climbing the mountain in geta (traditional Japanese shoes) was quite difficult.
 If you intend on climbing to the top, make sure to set aside plenty of time and wear good clothing.
 Even if you don’t go all the way to the top, there are several places to eat and buy souvenirs along the paths.